 - In addition to a numerical score, images can also be awarded “commended”, “highly commended”, 3rd, 2nd and 1st place.
 Each image may only have one award – an image can’t be highly commended and 3rd for example.

 - There is no limit on the number of commended or highly commended awards you can give, but being overly liberal with them will lower their perceived value.
+There can only be a total of 3 images given 1st, 2nd and 3rd place, so if for example there is a joint 1st, then there will be no 2nd place, and one 3rd place.

 - Make full use of the awards (commended, highly commended etc.) to expand the range of scores you can give.
 For example one image may score 17, and another 17 and commended.
 Equivalent to the difference between a C and a C+.